zephyrproject-rtos/zephyr/doc/releases/index.rst

 Zephyr provides migration guides for all major releases, in order to assist users transition from the previous release.

+As mentioned in the previous section, changes in the code that require an action (i.e. a modification of the source code or configuration files) on the part of the user in order to keep the existing behavior of their application belong in in the migration guide.
+This includes:

+- Breaking API changes
+- Deprecations
+- Devicetree or Kconfig changes that affect the user (changes to defaults, renames, etc)
+- Treewide changes that have an effect (e.g. changing the include path or defaulting to a different C standard library)
+- Anything else that can affect the compilation or runtime behavior of an existing application

 .. toctree::
    :maxdepth: 1